alexrudall/rails-ai-book/src/app/docs/chattable/page.md

     description: Add a messaging stream.
 ---

-This guide will walk you through adding a ChatGPT-like messaging stream to your Ruby on Rails 7 app using ruby-openai, Rails 7, Hotwire, Turbostream, Sidekiq and Tailwind.
-It's based on [this gist](https://gist.github.com/alexrudall/cb5ee1e109353ef358adb4e66631799d).
+This guide will walk you through adding a ChatGPT-like messaging stream to your Ruby on Rails 7 app using [AI::Engine](https://insertrobot.com).

 ---